 Are you thinking about getting corrective eye surgery?
 Laser eye surgery is a popular procedure where your vision can be enhanced.
-However, LASIK eye surgery costs can vary depending on your location and the type of technology used.
+However, LASIK eye surgery costs can vary depending on the location and technology used.

-This treatment can cost anywhere from $1,000-$3,000 per eye and is considered cosmetic surgery, so it will more than likely not be covered by your health insurance.
+This treatment can cost anywhere from $1,000 to $3,000 per eye and is considered cosmetic surgery, so your health insurance will more than likely not cover it.

 What does LASIK Eye Surgery Entail?